MC769/discord-welcome-bot/README.md

-# Welcome Bot for Discord
+# Welcome Bot for Discord Created by Chiran Pathmaperuma

 A simple and customizable bot that welcomes new users to your Discord server.
 It can send a private welcome message, post a greeting in a designated channel, and assign a specific role to new members.